 In 1902 the plush teddy bear was invented specifically for Christmas.
 Every year since companies have been trying to put out the ‘toy of the year’ for Christmas.

-From its roots in the winter solstice to now being a fairly commercial holiday.
-Has the long history of Christmas surprised you?
+From its roots in the winter solstice to now being a fairly commercial holiday, that is just a short history of Christmas and the origin of Christmas